 The Vermont Department of Health has issued the following resources:

-The Office of Professional Regulation has adopted the following Emergency Mental Health Guidance
+The Office of Professional Regulation has adopted the following Emergency Guidance documents: COVID-19 Guidance for Mental Health Professionals: Essential Services, Telehealth, Exam and Education and Continuity of Mental Health Education and Supervision.

-It may also be helpful to review OPR’s guidance on telehealth above.
+It may also be helpful to review OPR’s guidance on telehealth.

 Yes.
 The Office of Professional Regulation has adopted an Emergency Administrative Rules for Notaries Public and Remote Notarization.
 Please read the rule thoroughly.
 For additional guidance, please read OPR's Guidance on Emergency Administrative Rules for Notaries Public and Remote Notarization.